SwinAkathon/kotlin-workshop/ReadMe.md

   }
 }
 ```

+#### Solution code
+Branch `basic` of this repository has the solution code for the components discussed so far.

 #### 💻 Exercise: other modules
 Apply your understanding of the Product module to complete the code of the following modules: